PayDevs/awesome-oss-monetization/README.md

 * __Recipient__: The entity receiving the monetization result - and who might distribute it further (I: Individual, C: Collective/Company)
 * __Competitors__: The kind of competitors for this monetization approach (M: Other maintainers, C: Contributors, O: Other Developers, Companies, or Content creators)

-## Notes / Monetization Risks
+### Monetization Risks
 If you want to monetize your open-source project several factors have to be considered:
-* __Not having a License__: If the current version your project has no declared license, it's legal status in undefined and you should clarify it (esp. with other maintainers or contributors)
+* __Not having a License__: If the current version your project has no declared license, it's legal status in undefined and you should clarify it (esp. with all other maintainers and contributors).
+Without a license, each user of the OSS needs explicit permission from each contributor/author to use it.
-* __Not having a CLA__: If you're project does not have a CLA (Contributor License Agreement) the contributors still hold the full rights to their contributed source code and could sue against a monetization.
-If you want to monetize you should get them to sign a CLA, relicense their contributions, or remove their code (if possible).
+* __Not having a CLA__: If your project does not have a [CLA (Contributor License Agreement)](http://oss-watch.ac.uk/resources/cla) each contributor still holds the full rights to their contributed source code and could sue against a monetization.
+Github has a clause in their ToS which covers [this](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license), but if you want to monetize you all should agree on the terms and sign a CLA or remove code from contributors unwilling to sign the new terms.
+Furthermore, a CLA protects the project if a contributor has copied (stolen) code from somone / somewhere else.
-* __Not having a concensus about monetization itself__ in the collective of all contributors can become a problem.
-If you want to monetize you should ask all contributors about if and how you want to monetize.
+* __Not having a concensus about monetization itself__ can become a problem - esp. when mixing monetization efforts (e.g., donations) by individuals and projects.
+If you want to monetize you should ask all contributors if, who, and how you should monetize.
 A contract clarifying the willingness to monetize might be a good idea (Please ask a lawyer for help).
 * __Not having a concensus about distribution of income__ in the collective can become a reason for dispute.
 If you want to monetize you should vote on how you want to distribute the income.
 The recipients of the money can be contributors but also bug bounties, conferences, or non-profits.
 A contract defining the distribution might be a good idea (Please ask a lawyer for help).
 * __Receiving money as a private person__: might be a bad idea - esp. if it is meant for the project.
 The money would have to be taxed twice - first by the individual and then by the final recipient.
 Furthermore, the taxation depends on the country / jurisdiction the recipients live in (or pay taxes in if they are Digital Natives).
-If you collect money for the project it might be a good idea to use a fiscal host.
+If you collect money for the project it might be a good idea to use a [fiscal host](https://docs.opencollective.com/help/fiscal-hosts/fiscal-hosts).
 As an individual it would be good to be registered as a Freelancer, to tax the income - but in some countries the normal income tax declaration might be sufficient (Please ask a tax advisor in your country).
 * __Not paying taxes__ (as a project or individual) is always a bad idea.
 Even if you get only a dollar as a donation you should clarify how you have to declare the income and pay taxes (Please ask a tax advisor in your country).
 * __Using a private bank account__ for collecting funds for your project is not a good idea.
 An extra bank account or fiscal host for the project to collect the funding and distribute it from there will help in being transparent.